GetStoreConnect/rpml/README.md

 ### text

-The `text` tag is used to insert a line of text into the document.
+The `text` tag is used to insert a string of text into the document.
 The content of the text is provided as a parameter to the tag.

 **Parameter:**